ga-curriculum/express-api-hoot-back-end/create-comment/README.md

 # ![Express API - Hoot Back-End - Create Comment](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able build a route that adds an embedded comment document to a specific hoot.

 ## Overview